 What steps can I take to prepare?

-- Match your needs to available plan options.
-Now that you have your priorities for the next year, you can review available plans and rates for the next year to assess which ones best meet your needs and budget.
+- Match Needs to Available Plans: Now that you have your priorities for the next year, review available plans and rates for the next year to assess which ones best meet your needs and budget.

 The power of partnership

-Open enrollment is something every employer has to deal with.
-Whether your top priority in the new year is attracting & retaining talent with diverse benefits, or getting the most competitive rates on the local market—an HR partner like ProService Hawaii can help.
+Open enrollment is an essential aspect of every employer's responsibilities.
+Whether your focus is attracting and retaining diverse talent through comprehensive benefits or obtaining competitive rates on the local market, partnering with an HR organization like ProService Hawaii can be invaluable.

 Want to learn more?
-Download our free ebook: The Benefits of HR Partnerships in Hawaii.
+Download our free guide: The Ultimate Guide to Employee Benefit Packages in Hawaii.